domi413/SwitchTube-Downloader/README.md

 <!-- TODO: Change link to actual release page -->

-1. **Download the Binary**: Visit the [releases page](https://github.com/domi413/SwitchTube-Downloader) to obtain the appropriate binary for your operating system (Linux, MacOS, or Windows).
+1. **Download the Binary**: Visit the [releases page](https://github.com/domi413/SwitchTube-Downloader) to obtain the appropriate binary for your operating system (Linux, MacOS, Windows).
    _Note_: You may need to make the binary executable

-2. **Explore Usage**: Run `./switch-tube-downloader` to access the help menu, which provides clear guidance on available commands.
+2. **Usage**: Run `./switch-tube-downloader` to access the help menu, which provides clear guidance on available commands.

-3. **Obtain an Access Token**: A SwitchTube access token is required.
+3. **Create access token**: A SwitchTube access token is required.
 Generate one [here](https://tube.switch.ch/access_tokens) to authenticate your requests.